Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ## Contact and Links

-To learn more and try out the live Convex development test network: [Convex World](https://convex.world)
+To learn more and experiment with the live Convex test network: [Convex World](https://convex.world)

 For discussion of this White Paper and other topics relating to Convex, you are very welcome to join our public [Discord Server](https://discord.gg/5j2mPsk).